 The Mitchell Institute Network

 - Mitchell Institute staff members are available to connect with Scholars and Alumni one-on-one to discuss academic, personal, or career-related questions or concerns, whether in person for a “no-agenda coffee” meeting or by phone, email, Skype, or private messaging via social media.

 - Mitchell Institute Alumni Council (MIAC) members work tirelessly to support Scholars and Alumni in whatever ways they can; Mitchell Institute Leadership Experience II (MILE II) is an annual career and leadership development event planned carefully by MIAC members.

-- MI Board members welcome the opportunity to share career advice and to facilitate introductions to colleagues in their fields of expertise.
+- Mitchell Institute Board members welcome the opportunity to share career advice and to facilitate introductions to colleagues in their fields of expertise.

 - Did you know that our Scholars attend approximately 100 different colleges and universities across the country, and even in Canada?
 Be sure to share your career interests with each other since it is likely that someone will have a parent, friend, classmate, professor, or employer contact who can support your career exploration.

-- The Promise Fund provides a one-time “lift” to current Mitchell Scholars who encounter unforeseen financial crises that may potentially derail college completion.
+- The SOS Fund (Support Our Scholars) provides a one-time “lift” to current Mitchell Scholars who encounter unforeseen financial crises that may potentially derail college completion.

-- Promise Fund assistance is granted on a case-by-case basis through consultation with Mitchell Institute staff members.
+- SOS Fund assistance is granted on a case-by-case basis through consultation with Mitchell Institute staff members.
 Please contact a member of our team to start the process of being considered for this resource.

-- Examples of previous Promise Fund assistance have included computer repairs and emergency replacements, car expenses, medical fees, and unexpected living expenses among others.
+- Examples of previous SOS Fund assistance have included computer repairs and emergency replacements, car expenses, medical fees, and unexpected living expenses among others.

 Mitchell Institute Signature Events